PeerGaming/peergaming/README.md

 ## Support

-With the latest Firefox update the DataChannel implementations got changed.
+With the latest Firefox update the DataChannel implementations got changed and broke the API.
 Therefore _PeerGaming_ is only running in Chrome 26++ right now.
+The next version will provide a proper handling.

 ## Features